Jonathan Ashworth

-Jonathan Michael Graham Ashworth (born 14 October 1978) is a British politician serving as Shadow Secretary of State for Work and Pensions since 2021.
-A member of the Labour and Co-operative parties, he has been the Member of Parliament (MP) for Leicester South since 2011.
+Jonathan Michael Graham Ashworth (born 14 October 1978) is a British former Labour and Co-op politician who was the Member of Parliament (MP) for Leicester South from 2011 to 2024.
+He had served as Shadow Paymaster General from September 2023.
+Having lost his seat at the 2024 general election, he was appointed chief executive of the Labour Together thinktank.

 Prior to his election to Parliament, Ashworth worked as an adviser to Gordon Brown and head of party relations for Ed Miliband.
 He was first elected at a by-election in 2011, following the resignation of his predecessor Peter Soulsby.
 In October 2016, Ashworth was appointed Shadow Health Secretary by party leader Jeremy Corbyn, shadowing Jeremy Hunt and later Matt Hancock alongside the Shadow Minister for Social Care Barbara Keeley.
-In April 2020, Ashworth was reappointed to the position by new leader Keir Starmer, gaining the additional shadow portfolio of social care in England.
-In 2021, Ashworth was appointed Shadow Work and Pensions Secretary and was succeeded by Wes Streeting.
+In April 2020, Ashworth was reappointed to the position by new leader Keir Starmer, gaining the additional shadow portfolio of social care in England; he was succeeded in the role by Wes Streeting in 2021.
+Ashworth was Shadow Secretary of State for Work and Pensions from 2021 to September 2023, when he was appointed as the Shadow Paymaster General.

-Education
+Early life and education

-Ashworth was born in Salford, brought up in north Manchester and educated at Philips High School in Whitefield and Bury College before studying politics and philosophy at the University of Durham.
+Jonathan Ashworth was born on 14 October 1978 in Salford, was brought up in north Manchester and educated at Philips High School in Whitefield and Bury College.
+He read politics and philosophy at the University of Durham.
 In 2000 he served as National Secretary of Labour Students.

 Political career

 Labour Party officer (2001–2004)

 Ashworth began working for the Labour Party as a Political Research Officer in 2001, and was the Economics and Welfare Policy Officer from 2002 to 2004.
 In 2003, he was seconded to the Scottish Labour Party to work on the Scottish Parliament election campaign, where he worked closely with then-Chancellor of the Exchequer, Gordon Brown.
-Following the election, Scottish Labour remained the single-largest party at Holyrood and were re-elected, but the coalition with the Scottish Lib Dems remained in place.

 Special adviser (2004–2011)

 From 2004, he was appointed as Special Adviser to Chief Secretaries to the Treasury Paul Boateng, Des Browne and Stephen Timms, but in practice he worked for Chancellor of the Exchequer Gordon Brown.
-His main job was liaising with the Labour movement and an Evening Standard profile said "his contact book was "stuffed with constituency officers and union organisers", and there was newspaper speculation that he would be Political Secretary at 10 Downing Street in a potential future Brown government.
+His main job was liaising with the Labour movement and an Evening Standard profile said "his contact book was "stuffed with constituency officers and union organisers"; there was newspaper speculation that he would be Political Secretary at 10 Downing Street in a potential future Brown government.

 When Gordon Brown became Prime Minister in June 2007, Ashworth was appointed deputy Political Secretary with the role of linking the Government to the trade unions.
 There was speculation later that year that Ashworth might be selected to replace John Prescott as the official Labour candidate for Kingston upon Hull East, although it came to nothing.
 Ashworth spent most of the Crewe and Nantwich by-election campaign in the constituency.